Frequently Asked Questions

 - 03

-You will have the option on the day of the race to choose between a 4, 6, and 8 miles course.
+You will have the option on the day of the event to choose between a 4-, 6-, and 8- mile course.
+We also offer a shorter "all abilities" route designed to be accessible by individuals of any level of fitness or mobility.

 - 04

 The weight of your backpack will depend on your fitness level and the specific event requirements.
-Beginners might start with lighter weights, around 10-20 pounds, while more experienced participants might carry heavier loads.
+Beginners might start with lighter weights, around 10-20 pounds (or no additional weight at all), while more experienced participants might carry heavier loads.
 If you are training, it's important to gradually increase the weight to avoid injuries.

 - 05